-Many oneness teach one has to speak in tongues as a sign of salvation which is a false and dangerous doctrine.
-Moreover they believe in baptismal regeneration.
+Many Oneness teaches one has to speak in tongues as a sign of salvation which is a false and dangerous doctrine.
+Moreover, they believe in baptismal regeneration.

 The largest of these Jesus Only churches is the United Pentecostal Church, and in all about 25% of Pentecostals in the USA are unitarian or deny the Trinity.
 Other denominations include The Bible Way Churches of Our Lord Jesus Christ; The Church of Jesus Christ’ Apostolic Overcoming Holy Church of God, Inc.; Assemblies of the Lord Jesus Christ; Pentecostal Assemblies of God’ Assemblies of the Lord Jesus Christ’ Pentecostal Assemblies of The World; and the Church of the Lord Jesus Christ of the Apostolic Faith.

 They often teach the Trinity is a belief in 3 Gods or that it is a doctrine created by the Roman Catholic Church.
 But the Trinity is not about 3 Gods and the teaching of the Trinity was clearly present well before the existence of the Catholic Church.